Polymers Full Curriculum Course Descriptions

 Term: Winter, Spring, Summer

 Within an academic, clinical, industrial, or national lab setting, students gain hands-on experience in the application of their knowledge.
 Each term, students write a review paper to demonstrate advancement of technical knowledge and development of written communication skills.
-Learn more about the internship by visiting our website at internship.uoregon.edu/bioinformatics-and-genomics-internships.
+Learn more about the internship by visiting our website at internship.uoregon.edu/polymers-internships.